 TV Shows and Telenovelas

-1. TeleMundo has just started putting Spanish and English subtitles on some of their shows and videos that are available to watch for free via their website and on YouTube!
-Hallelujah!
+2. TeleMundo has Spanish subtitles on some of their shows and videos that are available to watch for free via their website and on YouTube.
 Here’s their YouTube channel: Telemundo en YouTube.
-Currently, as best I can tell, just their telenovelas have subtitles on YouTube, and right now they’re mislabeled: the English subtitles are labeled as the Spanish ones and vice-versa, so to get the Spanish subtitles you have to select the English ones.
+Currently, as best I can tell, just their telenovelas have subtitles on YouTube.
+Additionally it appears that they’re currently only putting the first of five parts of each episode on YouTube, not the whole episode, which sucks I know but it’s better than nothing and the full episodes are still available on their website.
 Thanks to Jennie for being the first to alert me to their YouTube channel.

-If you want to use their website, the way you get to them is to simply choose a video and then, once it starts playing, click on the “CC” button on the bottom right and then select either “Español” (Spanish) or “English”.
+If you want to use their website, the way you get to them is to simply choose a video and then, once it starts playing, click on the “CC” button on the bottom right and then select “Español” (Spanish).
+An important note: I’ve found that you have to wait for the actual episode to start, the subtitles don’t work for advertisements.
 I’m not sure how many of their videos they’ve done this for, it appears that all the recent episodes of all of their telenovelas have them (the older episodes don’t appear to), and some of their other shows as well (but not all, they haven’t done it for any of the sporting events).
 The way you get to the videos is to just hover your mouse arrow over “Videos” in the blue toolbar at the top, then select a show or type of show from the drop-down menu that appears.
-You can also go to the videos section and browse around there.
+You can also go to the ‘shows’ section and browse around there.
 Credit for the original find of the videos on their website goes to a reader who e-mailed me about it: thanks, Darcy!

-2. Univision – Univision has now joined the party!
+3. Univision – Univision has now joined the party!
 Yay!
-They are now putting all of their telenovelas online, for free, and with both Spanish and English subtitles.
-And they’re full episodes, too!
-The only catch I saw was that some of them require you to have an account (no clue if that costs money) and to log in to view them, though that’s not the case with most of them.
+They are now putting all of their telenovelas online, for free, and with both Spanish and English subtitles, though you do need to sign in with a participating cable provider (Cox, AT&T, Dish Network, and many others are on the list) to be able to view the full episodes.
 Also it does just appear to be the telenovelas right now that have subtitles, not the rest of their shows (regrettably–I’m waiting for the day that Spanish-language news videos and other TV shows are available online with Spanish subtitles).

 What is it?
 Well, I really recommend you just read the Wikipedia article on it, but in short: Destinos is a TV show consisting of a series of 52 episodes, each about half an hour long, that was specifically designed by Professor Bill Van Patten who was, at the time, Professor of Spanish and Second Language Acquisition at the University of Illinois at Urbana-Champaign, to help teach Spanish to beginning and intermediate learners.
 The Spanish used in the series is very clearly spoken at a rate of speed that I would classify as being at the low end of normal for native speakers (that is, it’s slow, but not abnormally slow), which makes it very easy to understand even for beginning learners (and with the addition of the subtitles, nobody should have a problem quickly and easily determining what was said).
 The story and acting are pretty good (regarding special effects and such: it was 1992 and this was a low-budget educational film, cut them some slack, eh? haha), and I really like that the whole story is spread across 4 different Spanish-speaking countries (they did this intentionally so you would be exposed to a variety of dialects and accents, very clever and an excellent educational technique in my opinion): Spain, Argentina, Puerto Rico, and Mexico.